thomasfinstad/terraform-provider-vyos-rolling/docs/resources/service_dhcp_server_shared_network_name_subnet.md

     |  Format  |  Description  |
     |----------|---------------|
     |  ipv4  |  DHCP server identifier IPv4 address  |
-- `smtp_server` (String) IP address of SMTP server
+- `smtp_server` (List of String) IP address of SMTP server

     |  Format  |  Description  |
     |----------|---------------|
     |  ipv4  |  SMTP server IPv4 address  |
-- `subnet_parameters` (String) Additional subnet parameters for DHCP server.
+- `subnet_parameters` (List of String) Additional subnet parameters for DHCP server.
 You must use the syntax of dhcpd.conf in this text-field.
 Using this without proper knowledge may result in a crashed DHCP server.
 Check system log to look for errors.
 - `tftp_server_name` (String) TFTP server name

     |  Format  |  Description  |